Survival of the fittest.

 OpenAI published a paper called Evolution Strategies as a Scalable Alternative to Reinforcement Learning where they showed that evolution strategies, while being less data efficient than RL, offer many benefits.
 The ability to abandon gradient calculation allows such algorithms to be evaluated more efficiently.
 It is also easy to distribute the computation for an ES algorithm to thousands of machines for parallel computation.
 By running the algorithm from scratch many times, they also showed that policies discovered using ES tend to be more diverse compared to policies discovered by RL algorithms.

 I would like to point out that even for the problem of identifying a machine learning model, such as designing a neural net’s architecture, is one where we cannot directly compute gradients.
-While RL, Evolution, GA etc., can be applied to search in the space of models, as well as their model parameters for tackling certain problems, in this post, I will focus only on applying these algorithms to search for parameters of a pre-defined model.
+While RL, Evolution, GA etc., can be applied to search in the space of model architectures, in this post, I will focus only on applying these algorithms to search for parameters of a pre-defined model.

 What is an Evolution Strategy?

 Two-dimensional Rastrigin function has many local optima (Source: Wikipedia).